oblinger/HookAnchorApp/MY/PLAN/Hack.md

 - [ ] Publish my org-info stuff
-- [ ] ?
-Add quick entry using an input box
+- [ ] OBS: Add quick entry using an input box
 - [ ] IFTTT output of Apple Health data (or any kind of export
 - [ ]
 - [ ] KMT - scan whole note not just prefix